 And even now, so many years later, a strong sense of self enables me to deal with this current, difficult situation.
 I tend to think that this approach can help so many others as well.

 Feel like reading more about how I overcame insomnia all by myself?
-Download the first chapter of my forthcoming book for free by clicking the banner button below.
+CLICK HERE to download the first chapter of my forthcoming book for free.
 Here’s to getting a good night’s sleep no matter what!